 Skip to content

-Charles Allen Moser (born 1952) is an American physician specializing in internal medicine and focusing on sexual medicine.
-Moser is based in San Francisco and focuses his research and practice on individuals in the LGBT, kink, and fetish communities.
-Described by sex therapist Marty Klein as a national forensic expert, Moser is well known in his field, and he frequently writes to oppose diagnosing paraphilias, dyspareunia, hypersexuality, and other sexual phenomena as disorders.
+Charles Moser is an American physician specializing in internal medicine and focusing on sexual medicine.
+Moser is based in San Francisco and focuses research and practice on individuals in the LGBT, kink, and fetish communities.
+Described by sex therapist Marty Klein as a national forensic expert, Moser is well known in the field.

 Background

-Moser received his B.S. in physics from State University of New York at Stony Brook in 1974.
-He then earned an M.S.W. from the University of Washington in 1975 and a degree from the Institute for Advanced Study of Human Sexuality in 1979.
-He later served as Professor of Sexology and Dean of Professional Studies there.
-He earned his M.D. from Hahnemann University School of Medicine, a homeopathic medical school, in 1991.
-He has practiced as a board-certified Internal Medicine physician since 1994.
-Moser has served as the President of the Western Region of the Society for the Scientific Study of Sexuality and is on the Editorial Board of San Francisco Medicine.
+Charles Allen Moser was born in 1952.
+Moser received a bachelor’s degree from State University of New York at Stony Brook in 1974.
+Moser then earned a master’s degree from the University of Washington in 1975 and a degree from the Institute for Advanced Study of Human Sexuality in 1979.
+Moser later served as Professor of Sexology and Dean of Professional Studies there.
+Moser earned a medical degree from Hahnemann University School of Medicine, a homeopathic medical school, in 1991.
+Moser has practiced as a board-certified Internal Medicine physician since 1994.
+Moser has served as the President of the Western Region of the Society for the Scientific Study of Sexuality and has served on the Editorial Board of San Francisco Medicine.

 Selected publications